iblai/ibl-edx-third-party-auth-app/USAGE.md

 Finally, click the `Save` button.

 Each LMS and CMS must have a Site Configuration.
 The `SESSION_COOKIE_DOMAIN` for each one should be set to their own sites domain.
+This ensures each domain has its own session.

 **NOTE:** After this process is complete, any user that previously accessed these sites will need to clear their cookies for those sites!
 Otherwise there may be existing cookies that cause conflicts.
 You can double check proper function by using a new incognito/private browsing window.

 ## API
 In order to use the API, your client must first obtain an access token for the client you created in the previous step, [above](#oauth2-setup).
 Once you have obtained the access token, use it with the `Authorization: Bearer <token>` header to access the API.

-For supporting multiple keycloak realms, use **keycloak** for `backend_name` in the URLS below.
+For supporting keycloak realms, use **keycloak** for `backend_name` in the URLS below.

 The following endpoints are active in this implementation: